Itypto/Account-creator/README.md

 A command-line tool designed to manage account creation for private backends.
 This tool is compatible with projects such as Reload or Lawin V2.
 It features a direct connection to MongoDB and optional Discord integration for simplified user identification.

 ## Features
-Compatibility: Designed for use with Lawin V2, Reload, and similar private backend structures.
+Compatibility: Designed for use with Lawin V2, Reload, and similar private backends

 Discord Integration: Fetch and search for server members directly through a Discord Bot.